rmilano24/rusticales.com/wp-content/plugins/wp-store-locator/readme.txt

 The [Search Widget](https://wpstorelocator.co/add-ons/search-widget/) enables users to search from any of the widgetized areas in your theme for nearby store locations, and show the results on the store locator page.

-**Statistics - Coming Soon**
+**Statistics**

-Keep track where users are searching, and see where there is demand for a possible store.
+The [Statistics](https://wpstorelocator.co/add-ons/statistics/) add-on enables you to keep track of the locations users are searching for and see where there is demand for a new store.

 **Store Directory  - Coming Soon**